ASP.NET MVC Life Cycle

 The steps we discussed here are shown in the following image.

-Controller in ASP.NET MVC Life Cycle:
+The controller in ASP.NET MVC Life Cycle:

 The purpose of the Controller in ASP.NET MVC Request Processing Pipeline is to call the ActionInvoker method of the Controller class to deal with the current request.